-Recent events have brought the risk of cyber threat to the forefront for both business and the U.S. government.
+Recent events have brought the risk of the cyber threats to the forefront for both businesses and the U.S. government.
 A 2020 study from the Ponemon Institute explains that it takes 207 days on average to identify a breach and another 73 days to contain it.
 The attack on SolarWinds (known as the Orion security breach or SUNBURST) validated this statistic.
 The breach discovered on December 11, 2020, began as early as September of 2019.

 - Governance is how an organization directs and controls IT security.
 Designing a governance structure is the first step in creating a great cybersecurity program.
 With it, an organization has a specific and clear plan that states what actions to take and who is authorized to make decisions.
 Policies, procedures, and practices all fall under governance.

 - Technology refers to the organization’s infrastructure to withstand cybersecurity threats over time as users interact with it.
 This includes the network, logical, and physical environment that protect an organization’s data and assets.
 Taking into account the technical element of cybersecurity means conducting regular network penetration tests, access control reviews, and physical security assessments.

 - Operations are how an organization exercises security by putting the governance and technical elements into action.
 For example, an organization may have a well-written incident response (IR) plan with great detection technology.
 However, if the IR plan is not exercised by the organization then it is still at a higher risk.
 Or take a company that conducts a periodic network penetration test but doesn’t have a way to address the vulnerabilities identified from that test.
 The threats remain or could even increase.
 Companies can address the operational element by implementing security programs such as security awareness, vulnerability management, monitoring, and ensuring they are current to address existing and new cyber threats.
 Many organizations are finding they may need to enlist the help of a managed services provider to provide operational support.